fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 ```

-[Mock objects and functions](https://en.wikipedia.org/wiki/Mock_object) are commonly used stub components in testing, that are used for replacing dependencies of the components being tested.
-Mocks make it possible to return hardcoded responses, and to verify the amount of times the mock functions are called and with what parameters.
+[Mock objects and functions](https://en.wikipedia.org/wiki/Mock_object) are commonly used stub components in testing that are used for replacing dependencies of the components being tested.
+Mocks make it possible to return hardcoded responses, and to verify the number of times the mock functions are called and with what parameters.

-In our example the mock function is a perfect choice, since it can be easily used for verifying that the method gets called exactly once.
+In our example, the mock function is a perfect choice since it can be easily used for verifying that the method gets called exactly once.

 ### Tests for the <i>Togglable</i> component